How to configure MVR on Omada Switches via Omada Controller

 This Article Applies to:

-MVR allows multicast traffic to be transmitted only once in a specified multicast VLAN and then distributed to receivers of different vlans as needed, as shown in the following figure.
-By using a dedicated multicast VLAN to forward multicast traffic, MVR avoids flooding multicast traffic in multiple vlans, thus improving the transmission efficiency of multicast traffic.
+MVR allows multicast traffic to be transmitted only once in a specified multicast VLAN and then distributed to receivers of different VLANs as needed, as shown in the following figure.
+By using a dedicated multicast VLAN to forward multicast traffic, MVR avoids flooding multicast traffic in multiple VLANs, thus improving the transmission efficiency of multicast traffic.
 At the same time, MVR can isolate multicast traffic for different users or services without sacrificing bandwidth, enhancing the security and organization of the network.

 Source Port: Configure the uplink ports that receive and send multicast data on the multicast VLAN as source ports.
 Source ports should belong to the multicast VLAN.